filipolszewski/prioritized-her/README.md

 ### Current status

 Note: PER is not working currently, it is in progress.
-DDPG+HER seems to work correctly after series of fixes.
+DDPG / DDPG+HER works correctly after series of fixes.

 - Deep Deterministic Policy Gradients
 - Experience Replay